networkteam/Networkteam.Neos.FrontendLogin/README.md

 # Networkteam.Neos.FrontendLogin

 Neos package for frontend login inspired by  [Flowpack.Neos.FrontendLogin](https://github.com/Flowpack/Flowpack.Neos.FrontendLogin).
-It provides mixins for member area pages and member area root pages
+It provides a mixin for member area root pages.
+The packages makes use of the `accessRoles` property of `NodeInterface`.

 ## Features

+* Place a member area page within your page tree and all pages beneath it including the member area page itself will be protected
-* Redirect to login form when a protected uri is requested
+* Redirect to configured login form when a protected uri is requested
+* Configure redirect page after login and logout or redirect to requested protected page (referer) after login

 ## Installation